howtographql/howtographql/content/backend/graphql-java/7-error-handling.md

 At the highest level, `graphql-java-servlet` exposes a method (called `isClientError`) that decides whether an error's message is to be sent to the client verbatim or if it is to be obscured by a generic *server error* message.
 By default, only syntactical and validation errors will be sent as they are.
 This is a reasonable default, as exception messages and stack traces can potentially reveal a lot of information best kept hidden from public view.
 Yet, non-informative error messages (or even too numerous messages) can have severe negative impact on the API's usability.

-Check out the default behavior in Graph*i*QL by first asking for an non-existent `address` field of a link:
+Check out the default behavior in GraphiQL by first asking for an non-existent `address` field of a link:

 ![](http://i.imgur.com/ov6c4eQ.png)